RCHG/rchg.github.io/pages/index_re.md

 and remote sensing of precipitation, which also involved Applied Statistics.
 Currently I am working at Karlsruhe Institute of Technology, and my research is about Remote Sensing of Trace Gases, with specific topics related with spectroscopy, radiative transfer theory, inverse problems and processing of satellite products.
+During my research experience on the University of Reading I investigate of the radiative forcing of GHGs, offline estimations of the temperature stratospheric adjustment and Ozone concentrations from models, satellites and ozone-sondes.

 <div class="row">